ziongh/miller/python/miller/instructions.md

 The references are complete - you don't need to search again to verify.

+### When to use `fast_goto`
+- When you know the symbol name and need its definition location
+- After finding a symbol in search results and wanting to see its implementation
+- **Quick navigation - returns exact file:line location**

+### When to use `fast_explore`
+- Type intelligence: Find implementations, hierarchy, return/parameter types
+- Similar code: Find semantically similar code (duplicate detection)
+- Dependencies: Trace transitive dependencies (impact analysis)

 ### When to use `trace_call_path`
 - Understanding execution flow
 - Finding all callers (upstream) or callees (downstream)